kororo/docker-template/README.rst

 - [ ] Add more commands for Windows
 - [X] Add bash script startup commands
 - [ ] Add more environment variables for port
+- [ ] Do deployment with kubernetes
+- [ ] Add more docker recipe for python, solr, psql, neo4j, mongo, nodejs